Men Without Hats: Projects during the 1990s and 2000s

-Reformation in 2010
+Reformation in 2010–present

-Ivan reformed Men Without Hats in 2010 as the frontman and lead vocalist, and was joined by backup musicians that he hired through auditions.
-The band debuted on September 24, 2010, at the Rifflandia Music Festival in Victoria, British Columbia, performing ten songs from the Men Without Hats back catalogue.
-The revived band was described by the Austin American-Statesman as "simply singer Ivan Doroschuk and some hired guns" and by Stefan as a "tribute band".
-Despite these initial reactions, the band's "Dance If You Want Tour" opened in March 2011 with a well-attended and positively received performance at Austin's South by Southwest event.
+Ivan Doroschuk reformed Men Without Hats in 2010 as the frontman and lead vocalist, and was joined by musicians Derek Mansfield (synths), James Love (guitar), and Lou Dawson (synths).
+The band returned on September 24, 2010, at the Rifflandia Music Festival in Victoria, British Columbia, performing ten songs and hits from the Men Without Hats back catalogue.
+The revived band was described by the Austin American-Statesman as "simply singer Ivan Doroschuk and hired guns" and by Stefan as a "tribute band".
+Despite these initial reactions, the band's Dance If You Want Tour opened in March 2011 with a well-attended and positively received performance at Austin's South by Southwest event.

-In June 2011, Ivan told a festival audience that the group would record a new studio album, announcing the news at North by Northeast in Toronto.
+In June 2011, Doroschuk told a festival audience that the group would record a new studio album, announcing the news at North by Northeast in Toronto.
 The album was originally to be titled Folk of the 80's (Part IV), but in March 2012, the band posted on Facebook that it would be called Love in the Age of War and would be released that summer.

 Love in the Age of War, produced by Dave Ogilvie of Skinny Puppy, was released in June 2012 and received mostly favorable reviews.
 Ogilvie and Doroschuk set out to faithfully reproduce and update the group's classic synthesizer sound of the 1980s, intentionally making a follow-up album to 1982's Rhythm of Youth.
 According to Doroschuk, they pretended to be "working on a 24-track machine, for example, and not the virtual, infinity-plus-one number of tracks that you can get today.
 We went out and got the old synths that we used back then... the identical instruments, so it wasn't soft synths, it was really real synthesizers."

 By 2011, Doroschuk had taken on three of his touring musicians as full band members: James Love on guitar and backing vocals, Louise (Lou) Dawson on keyboards and backing vocals, and Mark Olexson on keyboards and backing vocals, all of whom performed on Love in the Age of War.
 Colin Doroschuk also appeared on the album as a vocalist.
-After the album was recorded, Doroschuk doubled down on the band's synthesizer-heavy sound by replacing Olexson with Vancouver musician Rachel Ashmore, on keyboards and backing vocals, as the group's second synthesist.
+After the album was recorded, Doroschuk doubled down on the band's synthesizer-heavy sound by replacing Olexson with Vancouver musician Rachel Ashmore on keyboards and backing vocals, as the group's second synthesist.